stephencweiss/stephencharlesweiss.com/content/blog/2019-10-20/regenerator-runtime-not-defined.md

 Not only do I have the pleasure of getting to use new technologies of my choosing (today it was authentication with Auth0), but I also get to learn Webpack when something invariably goes wrong.

-When I added Toasts I couldn’t load the CSS styles needed for the toasts because I had misconfigured the CSS Loader.
+When I added Toasts I couldn't load the CSS styles needed for the toasts because I had misconfigured the CSS Loader.

 Today, it was the `regeneratorRuntime`.<sup>[1](#footnotes)</sup><a id="fn1"></a>